PARISH CEMETERY • HOLY TRINITY ORTHODOX CHURCH

 III.
 INTERMENT ELIGIBILITY

-1. Any member of the Parish, as defined in the then current Parish By-Laws, is eligible for burial in the Cemetery.
+1. Any member of the Parish or any Canonical Orthodox Church (as stipulated in the their respective By-Laws) is eligible for burial in the Cemetery.

-2. Any Christian who is married to a member of the Parish, but is not a member of the Orthodox Church as well as any single Christian children resulting from said marriage, are eligible for burial in the Cemetery.
+2. Any Christian who is married to a member (as defined in Section III, Number 1) but is not a member of the Orthodox Church as well as any single Christian children resulting from said marriage, under 21 years of age, are eligible for burial in the Cemetery.

 IV.
 INTERMENT PRIVILEGES OF MEMBERS